SystemFw/blog/content/staging/programs-as-values-draft.md

 in more detail.

-The carrier type of the algebra is called `Doc`, which means we represent documents as programs of type `Doc`, i.e. `val myDoc: Doc`.
+The carrier type of the algebra is called `Doc`, which means we represent documents as programs of type `Doc`, like `val myDoc: Doc`.
 It might sound strange that we're referring to a static artifact such as a document as a "program", but you will see that the mindset we're working in doesn't change that much once we move to dynamic behavior